D-artisan/D-artisan/README.md

 Hi there 👋
-My name is Daniel.
-I'm a Software Developer with specialty in Python & Django.
+My name is Daniel, a Full-Stack Software Developer with specialty in Python/Django.

 <!--
 **D-artisan/D-artisan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.